Rahulchunduruu/Machine-Learning/README.md

 # Machine-Learning
-it has Ml learning which i learned are build
+it has Ml learning which i learned and build